billkendrick/firefighter/README.md

 spreads quickly.

 Find the workers trapped in the room, and help them navigate to the exit.
-They are overcome by smoke and fear, so wander randomly unless you are close by to guide them.
+They are overcome by smoke and fear, and will wander aimlessly unless you are close by to guide them.
 They can perish if they end up too close to a large fire!

 Some rooms contain crates and/or barrels which you can push out of your way if they block your path.
 Be careful how you move them, though;
 you can only push, you cannot pull them!

-Pipes pump gas through some rooms, and any cracks leak this flammable material into the air.
+Pipes pump gas through some rooms, and any cracks will leak this flammable material into the air.
 If you can reach the valve, you can turn off the flow.